dannywieser/diy-onic-converter/README.md

 **Sta**rt **b**y **read**ing **th**e **challen**ge **instructio**ns **i**n **[INTERVIEW.](./INTERVIEW.md)**[md](./INTERVIEW.md). **Whe**n **yo**u **ar**e **finish**ed, **yo**u **ca**n **edi**t **thi**s **fil**e **t**o **inclu**de **an**y **documentat**ion **fo**r **you**r **wor**k.

+## How it Works

+This application provides a function that can be invoked in the browser developer tools.
+It will accept a CSS selector and process any text in `p` and `small` elements that are children of that element - and present that text in an easier to read, distraction free Bionic Reader mode.

+Note that the entire document is replaced to improve your reading experience.
+If you want to return to the original document, just refresh the browser page.

 ## Usage Notes

 * Load a page with text in your browser